 The REIT is exposed to risk as tenants may be unable to pay their contracted rents.
 Management mitigates this risk by seeking to acquire properties across several asset classes.
 As well, management seeks to acquire properties with strong tenant covenants in place.
-The REIT's portfolio includes over 10 tenant leases with a weighted-average term to maturity of 6 years.
-Approximately 75% of the REIT's portfolio was occupied by government and other credit-rated entities and national corporations, including the Province of British Columbia, a national retailer and a Canadian chartered bank.
-The largest tenant by gross revenue is Shoppers Drug Mart.
+The REIT's portfolio includes over 20 tenant leases with a weighted-average term to maturity of 4.5 years.
+Approximately 86.9% of the REIT's portfolio was occupied by government and other credit-rated entities based on NOI for the three months ended March 31, 2013.